Cognitive Behavioral Therapy (CBT) concentrates on the connections between thought patterns, emotional state, and physical sensations.

 The Effectiveness of Online CBT vs. Face-to-Face Treatment

 After studying 3,876 people, self-guided online CBT is found to be significantly more effective in lowering depression symptoms compared to face-to-face treatment.
 Other study findings show that the treatment adherence of online Cognitive Behavioural Therapy is 82%.
 Treatment adherence is how likely someone is to follow a treatment plan.
-Over 86% of Starling Minds digital CBT users will improve their mental health and become more mentally fit.
+Over 86% of Starling Minds online CBT users will improve their mental health and become more mentally fit.

-Our Approach to Digital CBT
+Our Approach to Online CBT

-Similar to the learning that takes place in face-to-face Cognitive Behavioral Therapy (CBT) sessions, our programs are designed to take members through a similar therapeutic journey.
+Similar to the learning that takes place in face-to-face Cognitive Behavioral Therapy (CBT) sessions, our programs are designed to take members through a similar journey.

 Starling’s programs model the criteria of success in clinical CBT settings wherein members: